anywhichway/denodata/README.md

 `Entry db.get(key:primitive|UInt8Array|array)`

-- Works like `DenoKV.get` except that if the value is a class instance saved using `db.put`, it is automatically deserialized and instantiated.
+- Works like `DenoKV.get` except that if the entry value is a class instance saved using `db.put`, it is automatically deserialized and instantiated.

 `Entry db.patch(value:object|function,{?cname:string,?pattern:array|object})`

-- If value is an object and `pattern` is not provided, finds the object in the database based on its id, applies the changes, updates indexes, and saves the object.
+- If value is an object and `pattern` is not provided, `db.patch` finds the object in the database based on its id, applies the changes, updates indexes, and saves the object.
 - If `pattern` is provided, it is used as an argument to `db.find` and all matching entries are updated using `value`.
 If `value` is a primitive, it is used as the new value.
 If it is an object, it is merged with the existing value.
 If it is a function, it is called with the existing value and the return value is used as the new value.
 If the function returns `undefined`, the value is not changed.
 - Using `undefined` as a property or a sub-property of `value` deletes the property.
-- If value is an object with and it does not exist, it is created.
+- If value is an object and it does not exist, it is created.
 - If `cname` is provided, the object is treated as an instance of `cname`.

-`void db.put(object,{?cname:string})`
+`void db.put(object,{?cname:string,?autoIndex:boolean})`

 - Takes an object, assigns an id if necessary, populates/updates indexes, and serializes then saves the object using the id as the key.
+- If `cname` is provided, the object is treated as an instance of `cname`.
+- If `autoIndex` is `true`, the object is indexed using all of its keys.

 - `Denobase` serializes `bigints`, `symbols`, `Dates`, and `RegExp` so that they can be restored.